StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Why you should trust us

-Sam Levine, CFA, CMT, the lead writer for StockBrokers.com, has over 30 years of investing experience and actively trades stocks, ETFs, options, futures, and options on futures.
+Sam Levine, CFA, CMT, formerly a lead writer for StockBrokers.com, has over 30 years of investing experience and actively trades stocks, ETFs, options, futures, and options on futures.
 He's held roles as a portfolio manager, financial consultant, investment strategist and journalist.
 He holds the Chartered Financial Analyst (CFA) and the Chartered Market Technician (CMT) designations and served on the board of directors of the CMT Association.

 Blain Reinkensmeyer, head of research at StockBrokers.com, has been investing and trading for over 25 years.
 After having placed over 2,000 trades in his late teens and early 20s, he became one of the first in digital media to review online brokerages.
 Blain created the original scoring rubric for StockBrokers.com and oversees all testing and rating methodologies.